-WHAG, with the resources and support of the National Department of Sport, Arts and Culture (DSAC) will make strides in improving the overall conditions of the Gallery by replacing the HVAC system, the electrical wiring, and the water pipe systems.
-In addition, the WHAG will focus on securing multi-year contracts with highly skilled conservators to ensure that the collection is maintained at high standards.
+With the backing of the National Department of Sport, Arts, and Culture (DSAC), WHAG is poised to enhance the overall conditions of the Gallery.
+Upgrades to the HVAC system, electrical wiring, and water pipe systems are in the pipeline.
+Additionally, WHAG will prioritize securing multi-year contracts with highly skilled conservators to uphold the collection to the highest standards.

-WHAG is well on its way to being an African museum of international standing that is dedicated to excellence in all areas of the arts, culture, and heritage.
+The collective efforts of WHAG are propelling it towards becoming an African museum of international acclaim, dedicated to excellence across the spectrum of arts, culture, and heritage.

-Mr P A Masilo:

-Chairperson of WHAG Council
+Mr P A Masilo: Chairperson of WHAG Council